About Positive Impact

 At positive impact, we have many years of experience in supporting individuals, teams and whole organisations through and to do ‘hard things’.
 We know when to be the ‘challenger’ versus when to be the cheerleader.
 We know the right questions to ask to help you work things through and we use a broad range of tools and techniques, grounded in the most up to date research.

 Founder and Director, Positive Impact

 B.A., Grad Dip.
 Comms., Master of Applied Positive Psychology (MAPP)

-Angelina is also a lecturer in the Business and Economics faculty at Monash university, teaching a positive psychology-based leadership development unit, which in 2020 had over 700 students across numerous classes.
+Angelina is also a lecturer in the Business and Economics faculty at Monash University, teaching a positive psychology-based leadership development unit, which in 2020 had over 700 students across numerous classes.
 She has also recently completed a Masters in Applied Positive Psychology at Melbourne University, her Capstone thesis was on Thriving Women, Thriving Workplaces.

 “The summit of happiness is reached when a person is ready to be what (s)he is.”